 1. Rice cakes soup – tteokguk (떡국)

 This is a traditional soup, usually eaten on New Year’s Day to symbolize turning one year older.
-However, this is still enjoyed during regular meals and rightfully so because it’s so delicious and warm.
-It’s usually made with rice cakes, flavorful beef broth, egg, scallions, and other veggies if preferred.
+However, this is still enjoyed during regular meals because it’s so delicious and warm.
+It’s made with rice cakes, flavorful beef broth, egg, scallions, and other veggies if preferred.

 2. Dumpling Soup – Manduguk (만두국)

 This is basically tteokguk with dumplings because how can you ever go wrong with adding dumplings to anything!?

 3. Ox (Beef) Bone Soup – Seolleongtang (설렁탕)

 This is one of the most popular soups in Korea.
 It’s rich, meaty, and delicious.
 Seolleongtang is full of protein and calcium so it’s also great for your body.
 Beef bones are boiled for several hours to make the broth, topped with meat and scallions.
 You can add noodles to it or just eat it with rice.
 Either way, it’s a dish that will warm your body and your soul.

 Juk is warm and filling, perfect for winter.
 There are many variations of this dish that include ingredients like chicken, vegetables, seafood, and grains.
 Juk is usually eaten with various side dishes as it’s a bit bland alone.

 Street foods dominate Korean winter cuisine.
 As street food culture is huge in Korea, you can never go wrong with these wintery street foods.

 1. Pastry with red bean paste – Bungeoppang (붕어빵)